sir-deenicus/whisperlite.net/README.md

 string transcription2 = whisper.TranscribeAudio(samples2, true);
 ```

-Please note that the actual implementation of streaming needs to be handled externally.
+Note: actual implementation of streaming needs to be handled externally.
 The `TranscribeAudio` method should be called appropriately to process the continuous audio data.